scottohara/tvmanager/README.md

 Two [karma](http://karma-runner.github.io/0.12/index.html) configurations are available to run the frontend test suite:

-1. `npm test` runs the test suite once, and includes [instanbul](http://gotwarlost.github.io/istanbul/) (via [karma-coverage](https://github.com/karma-runner/karma-coverage)) code coverage reporting.
-Summary coverage reports are written to stdout, and detailed HTML reports are available for each browser in `/tvmanager/coverage/{browser}/index.html`
+1. `npm run test:bdd` watches for any file changes and runs the full test suite (without code coverage)
-2. `npm run bdd` continuously watches all Javascript files, and runs the full test suite when a change is detected
+2. `npm run test:coverage` performs a single full test suite run, including [instanbul](http://gotwarlost.github.io/istanbul/) (via [karma-coverage](https://github.com/karma-runner/karma-coverage)) code coverage reporting.
+Summary coverage reports are written to stdout, and detailed HTML reports are available in `/tvmanager/coverage/{browser}/index.html`

-By default, the test suite is run in Chrome and iOS Simulator.
+By default, the `test:bdd` suite is run in Chrome, and the `test:coverage` suite is run in headless Chrome and iOS Simulator.

 To run the tests in Mobile Safari on a physical device:
-* start the test runner *without* launching the default browsers (`npm test -- --browsers`)
+* start the test runner *without* launching the default browsers (`npm run test:coverage -- --browsers`)
 * the Karma server will pause waiting for a browser connection
 * manually launch Mobile Safari and browse to the URL shown in the terminal window (eg. `http://localhost:9876`)